laurenth-personal/lightmap-switching-tool/readme.md

 ### LATEST UPDATE :

+- Add editor script in order to cache and restore light probes from your currently open scene.
+Avoids dirtying the currently open scene.
 - Remove lightmap switcher script and use on screen Buttons to demonstrate the lighting switch in the project.
 - The path to the lighting scenes is no longer hardcoded
 - The UI of the level lightmap data is slightly nicer (not a big change)